DBT Philadelphia

 Why Choose MPower Wellness for Dialectical Behavior Therapy Philadelphia?

-MPower Wellness offers DBT as part of an integrated approach to mental health and addiction treatment.
-Our experienced DBT therapists understand the complex relationship between emotional dysregulation and substance use, and we tailor treatment to meet each personโs needs.
+At MPower Wellness, we offer Dialectical Behavior Therapy (DBT) as part of a comprehensive, integrated approach to mental health and addiction treatment.
+Our experienced DBT therapists understand the complex connections between emotional dysregulation and substance use, and they tailor each program to meet your unique needs.

-Struggling with intense emotions, addiction, or self-destructive behaviors does not define who you are.
-If you or someone you love is seeking dialectical behavior therapy in Philadelphia as part of addiction recovery or mental health care, MPower Wellness is here to help.
-Contact us today to learn more about our DBT programs, verify insurance, or take the next step toward healing and long-term recovery.
+Struggling with intense emotions, addiction, or self-destructive behaviors doesnโt define who you are.
+If you or a loved one is seeking dialectical behavior therapy in Philadelphia to support mental health or addiction recovery, MPower Wellness is here to help.
+Contact us today to learn more about our DBT programs, verify insurance, or take the next step toward lasting healing and long-term recovery.

 Tom DeVitis, MA, LPC, CAADC